RedHatProductSecurity/secure-development-guide/docs/threat-modeling/index.md

 - The threat model potentially can be reused as a dependency for other workload features that use the same components.
 - Considering threat mitigations at the component level means that a single threat may have multiple mitigations at the overall workload level, resulting in an improved resilience against those threats.
 - Issues with a single threat model (e.g. a critical threat which is not yet mitigated) do not become launch blockers for the entire workload, but rather just for the individual feature.

+## Myths of threat modeling:

+- We already do pen-tests we don't need to do threat modeling
+- The system is already built and deployed so there's no reason to do threat modeling
+- We did a threat model when the system was built so we don't need to do it again
+- Threat modeling is too complicated
+- We don't have software security experts, so we can't do threat modeling.

+Threat modeling is a human activity best practiced with a range of expertise.
+Major pitfalls can occur when stakeholders with key knowledge are not included in the process, or when the team fails to agree on an up-to-date view of the system, its "moving parts" and communication mechanisms.
+Many examples of threats that failed to be identified at threat modeling time are in the categories of "things that fell between the cracks during design" and failures to communicate.
+Failures of communication are responsible for "Eureka moments:" one designer explains how a certain part of the system works, and is interrupted by an implementer who clarifies that that is not exactly how it is working; the team collectively experiences a sudden understanding that previous assumptions were perhaps erroneous.
+This demonstrates the importance of including key stakeholders and making sure the formats adopted allow for clear and precise communication of details.

 ## Expected output